 While the initial investment of a treadmill might feel like a large expense, the purchase will pay dividends for years.
 You can’t beat the convenience and safety of having the option of running indoors, especially during harsh weather.

-Gone are the days when the only thing to look at on a treadmill was a small blinking dot traversing an LED representation of a 400m track.
-Entertaining and coaching options keep treadmill training invigorating and exciting and can ultimately help you reach your fitness goals.
+Gone are the days when the only thing to look at on a treadmill was a small blinking dot traversing an LED representation of a 400 m track.
+Entertaining and coaching options keep training invigorating and exciting and can ultimately help you reach your fitness goals.
 So to recap, before you buy a treadmill make sure you’re clear on a few things.

 Motor and warranties

 Even folding treadmills take up space.
-Make sure you’ve carefully measured how much room you have available for your treadmill.
-Add extra room for around the treadmill so there’s less chance you injure yourself if you fall off your machine.
+Make sure you’ve carefully measured how much room you have available for your new purchase.
+Add extra room for around the treadmill (especially behind) so there’s less chance you injure yourself if you fall off your machine.

 Just like everything else relating to fitness, there isn’t a one size fits all.
 Every treadmill is different and is going to respond to your body differently.
 Check out what will work best for you in terms of belt width, shock absorption, length, and display screen size.
 This will ultimately save you a lot of headache from a treadmill that isn’t perfectly suited for you.

-When you have all the specifics figured out, you can be confident that you’re buying a treadmill that will match your fitness level and your needs.
+When you have all the specifics figured out, you can be confident that you’ll have something that will keep you fit and be trouble free well into the future.